 “It also indicates that dietary habits such as eating a ketogenic diet can reduce harmful fungi in the gut, which might help in reducing Alzheimer’s disease processes in the brain,” he explains.

-The researchers randomly assigned 17 older adults to eat either a Mediterranean-style ketogenic diet (MMKD) for 6 weeks or the American Heart Association diet, which is relatively low in fat and high in carbohydrates.
+The researchers randomly assigned 17 older adults to eat either a Mediterranean-style ketogenic diet (MMKD) for 6 weeks or the

 Eleven of the participants had MCI and six had no cognitive issues.
 Their average age was 65 years.